Concordium/concordium-base/smart-contracts/docs/src/tutorials/first-contract.rst

 To prevent this, we let the contract instantiation fail, if some amount is sent to it.
-We do this with the ``ensure_eq!`` macro, which is given two arguments to compare for equality, it *not* equal it will make the contract reject the instantiation::
+We do this with the ``ensure_eq!`` macro, which is given two arguments to compare for equality, if *not* equal it will make the contract reject the instantiation::

-    ensure_eq!(amount, 0, "The amount must be 0");
+    ensure_eq!(amount, 0);

-The third argument is the error message to display *when testing* the contract.
+There is also an optional third argument is the error message to return *when testing* the contract.
-This error message will not be included in the resulting smart contract, since the protocol of the Concordium blockchain does not log the error messages of smart contracts rejecting, therefore adding the error messages would be a waste of bytes.
+This error message will not be used in the resulting smart contract, when deployed to the chain, since the protocol of the Concordium blockchain does not log the error messages of smart contracts rejecting, therefore adding error messages is only useful when testing.

-If you want to reject directly in your smart contract, you should use ``bail!``, which is the smart contract equivalent to ``panic!``, while ``ensure_eq!`` and ``ensure!`` corresponds to ``assert_eq!`` and ``assert!`` respectively, and are using ``bail!`` internally.
+If you want to reject directly in your smart contract, you should use ``bail!``, which is the smart contract equivalent of ``panic!``, while ``ensure_eq!`` and ``ensure!`` corresponds to ``assert_eq!`` and ``assert!`` respectively, and are using ``bail!`` internally.
 We strongly recommend using these over panicking and assertions, because they